jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-7-checkpoint.md

 ---
 layout: page
-title: Chapter 4.
-"Of the Method of rendering Surd Quantities of the form √(a+bx+cxx) rational"
+title: Chapter 7.
+"Of a particular Method, by which the Formula ann + 1 becomes a Square in Integers."
 part: II
-chapter: 4
+chapter: 7
 ---

 ### Part {{ page.part}}. {{ page.title }}